Winner of the Janet Heidinger Kafka Prize for the Best Book of Fiction by an American Woman Published in 2007

 Elliot Barrow is a man of ideals.
-The founder of Ponderosa Academy, a school for Native Americans, he is a paragon of virtue.
-But when he is critically injured in a horrific fire, his family, colleagues, and friends begin to unravel the devastating catastrophe at the heart of his life.
+The founder of Ponderosa Academy, a school for Native American kids, he is held up as a paragon of liberal white virtue.
+But when he is critically injured in a horrific fire, his family, colleagues, and friends unravel the catastrophe at the heart of his life.

-Inspired by Shakespeare’s play The Tempest, with frank depictions of friendship, fatherhood, race, class, love, and devastation, Set Me Free is moving, incisive, and above all, wise.
+Inspired by Shakespeare’s play The Tempest, Set Me Free explores friendship, fatherhood, race, class, and love.

 “[Beverly-Whittemore’s] strength as an imaginative writer is evident in her commitment to her own formula and quirky style of writing.
 Set Me Free is a sensitive story in which the characters find their identities in places where they always felt out of place.”

 “[T]he allusions to Shakespeare and shifts in time and perspective make for an intriguing read.”